Duane Chapman

 Duane Chapman (born February 2, 1953), also known as Dog the Bounty Hunter, is an American television personality, bounty hunter, and former bail bondsman.

-In 1976, Chapman was convicted of first degree murder, and 53 counts of bank robbery sentenced to five years in a Texas prison.
-He had been waiting in a getaway car while his friend shot and killed Jerry Oliver, 69, in a struggle during a deal to buy cannabis.
-Chapman served 18 months at the Texas State Penitentiary in Huntsville, Texas.

 Chapman came to international notice as a bounty hunter for his successful capture of Max Factor heir Andrew Luster in Mexico in 2003 and, the following year, was given his own series, Dog the Bounty Hunter (2004–2012), on A&E. After Dog the Bounty Hunter ended, Chapman appeared in Dog and Beth: On the Hunt (2013–2015), a similarly formatted TV show, alongside his wife and business partner, the late Beth Chapman, on CMT.
 His latest series, Dog's Most Wanted, aired on WGN America in late 2019.